 Slow rise floods associated with snowmelt and sustained precipitation usually are preceded with adequate warning, though the event can last several days.
-Flash floods are also characteristic.
 Flash floods, by their nature, occur very suddenly but usually dissipate within hours.
 Even flash floods are usually preceded with warning from the NWS in terms of flash flood advisories, watches, and warnings.
-Also, a Miles City levee failed an initial eligibility inspection under the P.L.
-84-99 program in the late 1990's due to several deficiencies.
-This type of flooding can cause breaches, meaning that part of the levee breaks away and leaves a large opening for water to rush through.
-Sometimes water seeps underneath the levee, causing flooding and/or weakening the levee's overall stability, which can be hard to detect in advance.
-New and repaired levee systems are now in place in Miles City to provide flood protection.

 The average total annual precipitation in Montana is roughly 15.37 inches.
 The average total annual snowfall is 49 inches.
 Generally, the flood season extends from late spring and early summer, when snowmelt runoff swells rivers and creeks, to fall.
 Much of the rainfall occurs with thunderstorms during April to August.
 Within the Eastern Region, Carbon County, where the Custer Gallatin National Forest is located, has the highest annual average of precipitation with 16.98 inches.
-Figure 4-28 illustrates the geographical area affected by flooding based on the National Flood Hazard Layer (NFHL) and Hazus geospatial flood datasets.

 The Missouri River, along with the tributaries within the watershed are Eastern Montana's primary waterways that result in flood hazards.
-Among the tributaries located within the different watersheds are the Big Muddy, Poplar, Powder, Rosebud, Tongue and Yellowstone waterways.
+Among the tributaries located within the different watersheds are the Big Muddy, Poplar, Powder, Rosebud, Tongue, and Yellowstone waterways.
 The Missouri River is the longest river in the United States, rising in the Rocky Mountains of the Eastern Centennial Mountains of Southwestern Montana and flowing east and south, and then flowing from east to west through Richland and Roosevelt counties, and then proceeding westward.
 Flooding along the Missouri typically occurs during the spring and is caused by long rainstorms and due to snowmelt runoff.
 Localized thunderstorms during the summer monsoons can also result in flash flooding throughout the Eastern Region planning area.
 In addition to flooding from the Yellowstone River, a large portion of the Eastern Region near Billings in Yellowstone County is also prone to flooding along ditches and drains and other open waterways owned and maintained by private ditch companies that carry water away from the City towards the Yellowstone River during flooding, irrigation from field runoff, and other stormwater runoff.
-The geographical extent of flooding across the Eastern Region is Limited.
+The geographical extent of flooding across the Eastern Region is limited.
+Figure 4-29 illustrates the geographical area affected by flooding based on the National Flood Hazard Layer (NFHL) and Hazus geospatial flood datasets.